Jaydah577/WHSTechNotes/journal.md

 I don't believe the 100 people will win against the silverback gorilla.A grown sliverback gorilla can weigh up to 2 times larger tyan the average human's weight.Their strength is 10 times stronger than an average human.
 The gorilla has natural weapons , such as sharp canines.
 Having sharp canines gives the the gorillas a better advantage.This matters because people tend to underestimate the power of a wild animal.Many trends tend to spread misinformation and desensitive audiences to the true nature of the creature and the it's behavior.
 People promoting violence or encouraging dangerous acts can be misunderstood.It teaches people that animals are just obstacles to be overcome, rather than respected.The entertainmentonline can make readers and watchers not think about the eduction of the creatures.
 Most watvhers can't tell the real or fake online , so they may began to think  dangerous and false ideas.

+# May 19, 2025
+I am definitely ready for the summer.